Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Introduction

-In this paper we derive boundary value problems for curvature flow and elastic flow in Riemannian manifolds, and we believe that for elastic flow the obtained formulations are new in the literature.
+The present authors, together with John W.\ Barrett, have considered the evolution of closed curves in Riemannian manifolds that are conformally equivalent to the Euclidean plane in the recent works \cite{hypbol,hypbolpwf}.
+Building on these works, in this paper we derive boundary value problems for curvature flow and elastic flow in such manifolds, and we believe that for elastic flow the obtained formulations are new in the literature.
 Using appropriate variations, different boundary value problems are derived in Section~\ref{subsec:cf} for curvature flow, see \eqref{eq:cfall}, and in Section~\ref{subsec:ef} for elastic flow, see \eqref{eq:efall}, \eqref{eq:SF1} and \eqref{eq:SF2}.
 In the case of elastic flow, the obtained conditions generalise classical Navier conditions as well as so called clamped conditions and semi-free type conditions.
 We will also introduce variational formulations, which lead to natural spatially discrete and fully discrete approximations for the highly nonlinear problems.
 In particular, the variational treatment allows for a natural discretisation of boundary conditions, which in the case of elastic flow are highly non-trivial.
 We introduce finite element schemes with good mesh properties as well as schemes which allow for a stability result.
 We also present several numerical results, which include computations that are the first for boundary value problems for elastic flow in Riemannian manifolds.
+We believe that the presented numerical simulations make a strong case for the usefulness of curvature flow and elastic flow in computing geodesics in Riemannian manifolds, both in the case of closed curves, and in the case of curves with boundary conditions.

 We end this introduction with the presentation of some example metrics for \eqref{eq:g}.
 To this end, we define the half-plane

 with closure $\overline{\bH^2} = \{ \vec z \in \bR^2 : \vec z \,.\,\vec\ek_1 \geq 0 \}$.
 Metrics that the authors have considered in their recent works on closed curves, see \cite{hypbol,hypbolpwf}, are